elpinal/coco3/README.md

 ## Motivation

 Most shells have too complicated syntax.
 Some shells have an insufficient editing facility.
-These facts lead to develop Coco3 shell.
+These facts lead to developing Coco3 shell.

 ## Contribution